sibebleuze/chess/README.md

 The executable should now be in the chess directory.
 If any of the above steps fail due to Qt not being found, specify the correct CMAKE_PREFIX_PATH in CMakeLists.txt (where it says "C:/Qt/5.15.2/msvc2019" now).

+Chess engine:

+For the chess engine to work, a stockfish executable must be in your path variable.
+You can test this by opening a command prompt and typing `stockfish`.
+If you don't know where to get stockfish, a stockfish executable is provided in the stockfish zip archive for both Windows and Linux.
+Currently this is Stockfish 13.

 The program consists of a basic chess game, only clicking is supported to move the pieces around.
 On the right side of the screen next to the board is a live report of the moves played in [reversible algebraic notation](https://en.wikipedia.org/wiki/Chess_notation).